deepskies/DeepAstroUDA/README.md

 <br>
 <br>

-### Requirements <a name="requirements"></a>
+### Installation <a name="requirements"></a>
 This code was developed using Pytorch.
-The poetry.lock file lists all Python libraries that your notebooks will need, and they can be installed using the following command:
+DeepAstroUDA has been packaged using PyPI, and can be pip installed much like a normal Python package:
 ```
-python3 -m poetry shell
+pip install deep_astro
 ```

 ### Pieces of the Package <a name="package-pieces"></a>